-NiceRx over access to over 1,500 FDA-approved medications which are provided by over 50 assistance programs.
-The monthly fee for our program is $49 per month for each medication we are able to assist with.
+NiceRx provides access to over 1,500 FDA-approved medications which are provided for free by over 50 pharmaceutical companies.
+The service fee is $49 per month for each eligible medication we are able to assist with.
 There are no additional charges.

-We provide a full service that includes 100% of the cost of the medications and there are no hidden fees.
-Final approval is determined by each assistance program and you will not be charged any fees if you are not approved.
+We provide a full service that includes 100% of the cost of the medications and there are no hidden fees or shipping costs.
+Final approval is determined by the pharmaceutical companies and you will not be charged any fees if you are not approved.

 Do you assist with generic medications?